 First of all, I would like to take the rare and perhaps controversial stance that a small suit is not necessarily safer than a larger suit.
 Certain large suits are easier to fly than some small suits - that's just a fact.
 Adhering to the "Smaller is Safer" paradigm without paying attention to the individual jumper's comfort level and amount of experience in a given wingsuit is very short-sighted.
 The wingsuit that you should begin BASE jumping with is the wingsuit that is easiest for you to fly - the only caveat being that, in my opinion, with your first suit (and why not all of them) you should have instant easy access to both your PC and Brake Toggles.

 Once you begin BASE jumping (I know I sound like a broken record here), you should make every effort to progress slowly.
 You're enjoying something that an almost immeasurably small percentage of humans have experienced, and that makes you very special.
 Even more special than your mother ever imagined.
 So calm down and enjoy some straight and simple flights.
 Learn the range of your suit by experimenting with angle of attack and finding your position of max glide.
 Try to get your suit started as fast as possible - don't let yourself fall into the habit of needing a long dive to get flying well.
-Pull high and practice getting your toggles into your hands as fast as possible, and perfect your pilot chute toss.
+Pull high and practice getting your risers and toggles into your hands as fast as possible, and perfect your pilot chute toss.
 And finally, learn to fly far before you try to fly close.

 The art of distance flying is being overshadowed by the crush of "proximity" flight videos.
 However, no wingsuit pilot is worth a shit unless they can achieve AND SUSTAIN a respectable glide ratio.
 Getting short spikes on your GPS doesn't count - what matters is a long and consistent average throughout your entire jump.
 Practice repeatedly from one exit and try to increase your distance while still pulling at a safe altitude.
 At the end of your flight the easiest way to get a few more meters of distance is to pull low, but this is also the stupidest way.
 Compete only with yourself, and stay responsible.